ir-engine/ir-engine/README.md

 ## Getting Started

 Getting up and running requires only a few steps.

+IF ON WINDOWS, go to Native Windows Preinstall below

-Supported on OSX / Linux / WSL2 for Windows
+For on OSX / Linux / WSL2 for Windows:

 First, make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed (and if you are using it, [docker](https://docs.docker.com/)).